Learn About Hyaluronic Acid in 5 Minutes

 Is hyaluronic acid water-soluble or fat-soluble?

-Hyaluronic acid is highly soluble in water, which means that it absorbs into your system rapidly when you take it orally.
+Hyaluronic acid is highly soluble in water, which means that it absorbs into your system rapidly.
 Like all water-soluble compounds, your body also excretes hyaluronic acid relatively quickly.

 Where can hyaluronic acid be found naturally?
 Common sources of hyaluronic acid:

 The only known natural source of hyaluronic acid is rooster combs.
 Thankfully, it is very rare to derive hyaluronic acid from this source these days, and instead, this substance is usually synthesised in laboratory environments using bacteria.